 Download Printable Summary of the Kansas KSA

 SchoolTutoring Academy’s KSA Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship KSA Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Our flagship KSA Tutoring Program is available to all North American students. which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.